a11y-webapp/js-algorithms/dataStructure/linkedList/README.md

 ### Advantages:

-* It allocates memory as the list grows, compared to arrays, which have a fixed size in sone languages.
+* It allocates memory as the list grows, compared to arrays, which have a fixed size in some languages.

 * In contrast to an array, which stores data contiguously in memory, a linked list can easily insert or remove nodes from the list without reorganization of the entire data structure.